meme20200/dupeplus/README.md

     max-values:
       pro: 10
       vip: 8
-      Default: 5 # Default permission or players without the permission who are using the dupe times.
+      default: 5 # Default permission or players without the permission who are using the dupe times.

     # If the player puts the value above the maximum then what's the message?
 (Default: "%prefix% <dark_gray>|</dark_gray> <red>This is higher than maximum!
 Do something lower than %max%</red>")
     # Allowed message variable: %prefix%, %max%, %min%
     # Leave blank for no message